 Our Rooms :: 'Diamond Lil's Suite

-Perhaps our most peaceful room, 'DiamondLil's Suite, features a queen size bed, large bathroom with a Jacuzzi tub and shower, cable TV, iPad/iPhone-docking station/sleep machine/Clock radio.
+Perhaps our most peaceful room, 'DiamondLil's Suite, features a queen size bed, large bathroom with a huge spa-shower and large vanity, cable TV, iPad/iPhone-docking station/sleep machine/Clock radio.
 It's a cozy retreat you'll want to return to again and again.
 This room includes off site parking, less than 300 feet from the Inn.

 Link of interest